Beornin/memory_repo/README.md

 *DateSortFolder* - This I use on a few folders of memories that I want to attempt to sort them out by date taken/created/modified.

 ## Performance
-My current system is a i5-7600K (4core/4thread) running at 5 Ghz with 32GB RAM.
+My current system is a i5-7600K (4core/4thread) running at 5 Ghz with 32GB RAM (DDR4-3200).
 I usually allocate 15+ GB to the JVM.
-I have ~79,000 current memories in my repo, about 2 TB.
+I have ~79,000 current memories in my repo, about 2 TB on a standard 5400 RPM hard drive.
-!TODO: fill out new performance metrics based off latest for each runner
+*RepoChecker* - (4threads) Total check for 78395 memories took: 03(h)51(m) / Total process time for 78395 memories took: 05(h)05(m)
+*Import* - (4threads) Total check between 80447 starting memories and 85 staged memories took: 42(m)19(s)

 ## Credits
 Special shout out to drewnoakes for the metadata-extractor project which helped so much in bringing this to creation: https://github.com/drewnoakes/metadata-extractor